Need to talk? Call 1800 882 436.

 • flexible hours that fit your childcare arrangements

-If problems arise that can’t be resolved by talking to your employer, contact the Fair Work Ombudsman.
+If you have problems that can't be resolved by talking to your employer, contact the Fair Work Ombudsman.

 What childcare options are available?

-When choosing childcare, you will need to consider your family’s needs and the environment that best suits you and your child.
+When choosing childcare, consider your family's needs and the care options that best suit you and your child.
 The financial cost might also be a factor.
-Possible childcare options are:

 • family day care — care given in the educator's own home